queryluke/masseffect-5e/_posts/2017-10-22-weapons-redone.md

 * Heavy Pistols: Semi-automatic, light, with high heat and medium range
 * Shotguns: Short range power houses with low heat but a variety of punch.
 * SMGs: Short range, high RoF, low damage.
 * Sniper rifles: Long range & high damage with limited RoF and Heat.
-Also add DEX mod to damage.

 Rare weapons have an increased cost (20k credits).
 This should make them unattainable to low level players and gives them a monetary cost to their awesomeness.
 Obviously, GMs can adjust cost to their needs.